 Hence, the interior of the loop interval between $x_1$ and $x_2$ is incident with an odd number of curves of $O(R)$; let us denote by $R(E)$ the set consisting of these curves.
-All (the odd number of) nodes in the interior of the loop interval between $x_1$ and $x_2$ not covered by elements of $R(E)$ must be covered by elements of $M_{A,B}(E)$.
-We conclude that $|M_{A,B}(E)|+|R(E)|$ and $|R(E)|$ are both odd, and hence $|M_{A,B}(E)|$ is even, thus proving the claim.
+All (the odd number of) vertices in the interior of the loop interval between $x_1$ and $x_2$ not covered by elements of $R(E)$ must be covered by elements of $\calP_{A,B}(E)$.
+We conclude that $|\calP_{A,B}(E)|+|R(E)|$ and $|R(E)|$ are both odd, and hence $|\calP_{A,B}(E)|$ is even, thus proving the claim.

-There are three possibilities for the types of $S_1$ and $S_2$: (1) $S_1$ is an $A$-line and $S_2$ is a white-endnodes-$A$-ear, (2) both $S_1$ and $S_2$ are $A$-lines, or (3) both $S_1$ and $S_2$ are white-endnodes-$A$-ears.
-Each possible case is illustrated in Figure~\ref{fig:sit1}, \ref{fig:sit2}, and~\ref{fig:sit3}: note that for the last two cases there are two subcases depending on the relative positions of $S_1$ and $S_2$.
+There are three possibilities for the types of $S_1$ and $S_2$: \begin{inparaenum}[(1)] \item $S_1$ is an $A$-line and $S_2$ is a white-endvertices-$A$-ear, \item both $S_1$ and $S_2$ are $A$-lines, or \item both $S_1$ and $S_2$ are white-endvertices-$A$-ears.
+Each possible case is illustrated in Figure~\ref{fig:sit1}, \ref{fig:sit2}, and~\ref{fig:sit3}: note that for the last two cases there are two subcases depending on the relative positions of $S_1$ and $S_2$. \end{inparaenum}